Visual Artists’ Immigration Clinic

 How do I prepare for the Clinic?

-Make sure that you have the following documents on your computer:
+Please make sure you have the following documents ready for your 1:1 consultation:

 - A passport showing your current visa;